fbpx

 How?

-Well, it is not exactly that simple, but if you could differentiate your invention from a similar one, it isn’t a very hard nut to crack either.
-We will walk you through the steps to perform a prior art search by yourself in later sections, but first, let’s have a look at the different kinds of prior art searches, when they are required, and the associated costs.
+Well, it is not that simple, but if you could differentiate your invention from a similar one, it isn’t a hard nut to crack.
+In later sections, we will walk you through the steps to perform a prior art search yourself, but first, let’s look at the different kinds of prior art searches, when they are required, and the associated costs.

-Before we proceed further and answer these questions, first let’s go through a bit of prologue aka a brief overview of how prior art impacts your patent.
+Before we proceed further and answer these questions, let’s go through a bit of prologue, aka a brief overview of how prior art impacts your patent.

 Getting a patent for your invention requires a filing process.
 When you submit your patent application to the PTO, the examiner conducts a prior art search to figure if there exists any art before the filing date of the patent application that could deem your idea invalid.

-If such art exists, your patent application gets rejected and you might have to make some amendments in the claims of your invention, such that it does not have any overlapping prior art.
-And if your patent application surpasses this phase, you will get a grant for your patent.
+If such art exists, your patent application will be rejected, and you might have to amend the claims of your invention so that they do not overlap with prior art.
+You will get a patent grant if your patent application surpasses this phase.

 What Is Prior Art Search?

-A Prior art search is a dedicated search to figure if there exists any evidence that could deem a patent/application invalid.
-Prior art searches include three types, based on the purpose of the search, i.e. Novelty Search, Invalidity Search, and FTO Search.
+A Prior art search is a dedicated search to determine whether there exists any evidence that could deem a patent/application invalid.
+Based on the purpose of the search, prior art searches include three types: Novelty Searches, Invalidity Searches, and FTO Searches.

 What Are The Different Types Of Prior Art Search?